eklinefel/cliftn_site/_posts/2020-12-12-electric-bmx.md

 ## 2. Zooz UU 250 ##

-The guys over at [Zooz](https://zoozbikes.com/) really hit it out of the park with their UU seris of electric BMX-style bikes.
+The guys over at [Zooz](https://zoozbikes.com/) really hit it out of the park with their UU series of electric BMX-style bikes.
 UU stands for Urban Ultralight, although the bike weighs in at a hefty 44.1 lbs.
 The classic style is undeniable though, and the video content on their site is pretty great, showing some riders launch gaps, rip burnouts, and even nose-wheelie with the front disc brakes.
 They hide the battery under the motocross style seat and utilize a rear hub-motor, not sure if it is geared or not.
 Either way these guys are killing it, and I can't wait to see what they come up with next!

 ![Zooz]({{ site.baseurl }}/img/zooz.jpg)